Finding the right solar power system for you.

-The most expensive part of any solar power system are the batteries.
+The most expensive part of any solar power system is the batteries.
 Because you can only use a maximum of 50% of your battery per cycle to ensure you don’t damage them and they last longer, you generally need a minimum of 2 x energy requirement in storage space.

-For example, if you need 5kwhrs per day, and you want to be able to store 1 day backup in case there may be no sunlight for 24 hrs, you would need:
+For example, if you need 5kwhrs per day, and you want to be able to store 1-day backup in case there may be no sunlight for 24 hrs, you would need:

 5kwh x 2 (50% depletion) = 10 kwh x 2 (extra day) = 20 kwh